 - Complaining of frequent headaches, stomachaches, nausea and fatigue

 - Giving possessions away to friends or siblings without explanation

 Parents should know that these warning signs apply mostly to teens who have not previously shown these behaviors.
 Also, physical complaints should be checked by a physician to rule out real health issues that need professionally addressed.

 PTSD, COVID and Teens

-Although the pandemic is less than two years old, there is already some research indicating that lockdowns, quarantines, the wearing of face masks, and remote learning may be causing teens to experience symptoms of post-traumatic stress disorder (PTSD).
+Although the pandemic is less than two years old, there is already some research indicating that lockdowns, quarantines, and remote learning may be causing teens to experience symptoms of post-traumatic stress disorder (PTSD).